endjin/dotnet-adr/README.md

 ## Which ADR templates are available out of the box?

+We have collected a number of popular ADR templates.

+> NOTE: the status of the Open Source License for some of the templates is unclear.
+See each template for more details.

 ### Alexandrian Pattern
 ADR using the Alexandrian [Pattern Language Approach](https://en.wikipedia.org/wiki/Pattern_language) coined by Architect by Christopher Alexander et. al in 1977, which distils the decision record into the following headings: